dekameter/blue-ice-farm/README.md

 The default mode simulates ice formation in the farm until a given yield threshold is met.
 The threshold is a percentage represented by the range 0.0 to 1.0 (aka.
 0% to 100%).
 Based on data collected through this script, the default threshold was chosen to be 0.95 (95%) (see [`--moments` mode](#moments-mode) for more details).

 Default mode collects the number of Minecraft ticks it takes to reach the yield threshold.
-The following data is saved to the given output path: `{size},{minimum ticks},{maximum ticks},{average ticks},{median ticks}`
+The following data is saved to the given output path:
+`{farm size},{threshold},{effective yield,{yield},{time (in ticks)}`

 ### Center Reached Mode

 ![A top-down, terminal-based representation of a Minecraft ice farm forming from the borders toward the center.
 The generation stops once the center has been reached by a path.](https://dekameter.github.io/img/ice_farm_center.gif)

 The `--center` mode still follows the same ice generation rules.
 However, once any ice has reached the center, the generation stops.
-Since the threshold parameter makes no sense here, the threshold is ignored.
 Originally this was explored as an alternative strategy to determine when to clear out the ice farm

 Unlike the default generation, the center reaching mode records how much of the ice farm has been filled as a percentage (0.0 to 1.0).
-The following data is saved to the given output path: `{size},{minimum yield %},{maximum yield %},{average yield %},{median yield %}`
+Since the threshold parameter makes no sense here, the threshold is ignored.
+The following data is saved to the given output path:
+`{farm size},{effective yield},{yield},{yield ratio},{time (in ticks)}`

 ### Moments Mode